ffatyma/ffatyma/README.md

 ###

-<h3 align="left">🎀 I’m currently working on getting a bachelors degree in comp sci<br>🎀 In my free time I like reading, editing and coding</h3>
+<h3 align="left">🎀 I’m currently working on getting a bachelors degree in comp sci<br>🎀 In my free time I like reading and editing </h3>

 ###